vaibhavsingh97/animation-with-CSS/04_stateful_animations/sensing visual rediness/README.md

 ## Directions

-1. Show and hide emenets with classes like `.loading`
+1. Show and hide elements with classes like `.loading`